Acidy-Cassidy/MarketScanner/README.md

       * Or no file is written to your /Documents directory upon completion

 This is a test build used for dev purposes.
+Please post issues or suggestions Public build 3/5/23
+Version 0.0.0.1